mtalijanac/settings/readme.md

-## Handling multiple configurations
+## Multitenacy

-TBD
+TBD - Explain prefix mechanism

-Explain prefix and override and mutliple tables and OBJASNI MEHANIZAM PREFIXA i odvajanje konfigracija i override konfiguracija
+#### Using multiple tables
+TBD - Use multiple tables to differenate settings

+#### Using overrides
+TBD - Use embeded properties to override default value

 ## Special cases

 TBD

-Explain how to load list, map, and set
+Explain converters.
+Explain how to load list, map, and set.
+Write custom converter.